 Transportation Worker Identification Credential (TWIC): Needed to gain unescorted access to secure areas of Maritime Transportation Security Act (MTSA) regulated facilities and vessels.

 Van: An enclosed boxlike motor vehicle having rear or side doors and side panels used for transporting goods.

 Warehousing: The locations used to physically store and stage goods prior to order fulfillment.
 Can be temporary, pop-up warehouses to accommodate sudden changes during demand peaks.

 Warehouse Management System (WMS): System of record for managing activities within the warehouse.
 Can be combined with the TMS to enable more transparency and integration, read “data sharing” to improve efficiency and throughput.

 White Glove Logistics: Specialized form of order fulfillment, coming from the idea to wear a white glove to ensure damage-free delivery, and includes installation, debris removal, and extra care during delivery.

-There is a common theme throughout all the terms above.
+There is a theme throughout all the common shipping terms and abbreviations above.
 There are plenty of unique points and possible terms to add to this glossary.
 Each organization may even have different terms to describe certain parts of transportation, such as driver detention time versus ocean port demurrage charges.
 It’s incredibly complex and subject to the nuances of global transportation management and communications.

-That’s why more organizations are turning to the experts like GlobalTranz to leverage full managed transportation services without the headache of knowing what each item means.
+That’s why more organizations are turning to the experts like GlobalTranz to leverage full logistics solutions and managed transportation services without the headache of knowing what each item means.
 And by combining people with technology, it’s much easier to realize profitable shipping and timely execution of loads with such a partner.